Roseau-Corporation/Style-Guide/style/commas.md

-If a new line does not come after a comma, place a space after the comma.
+If a new line does ensue a comma, place a space after the comma.

 ```lua
 local hi = {
     1,